-To prevent the machine from getting stuck in the morning due to frozen mud or water deposits on the undercarriage, be sure to observe the following precautions.
+To prevent the machine from getting stuck in the morning due to frozen mud or water deposits on the undercarriage, be sure to observe the following precautions:

 - Remove any mud or water adhering to the machine.
-If mud or water droplets adhering to the hydraulic cylinder rods should get into the seals, the seals could be damaged. - Remove any mud or water adhering to the moving parts for changing the track gauge.
-If mud or water deposits are frozen, the variable track gauge type crawlers cannot be operated. - Park the machine on solid, dry ground.
+If mud or water droplets adhering to the hydraulic cylinder rods should get into the seals, the seals could be damaged. - Park the machine on solid, dry ground.
 If no solid, dry ground is available, lay plates on the ground and park the machine on the plates to prevent the frozen tracks from sticking to the ground. - Drain the water accumulated in the fuel system by opening the drain cock, to prevent freezing. - As battery performance deteriorates in low temperatures, cover the battery or move it to a warm place, and reinstall it in the machine on the next morning.
 If the level of the battery electrolyte is low, add distilled water before starting operation on the next morning.
 To prevent the battery from freezing at night, do not add distilled water after completing operation.